leanovate/play-mockws/README.md

   the [WS client](https://www.playframework.com/documentation/latest/ScalaWS)
 - you want to test your implementation

-then you can use Play MockWS to simulate HTTP requests to external web services in your tests.
+then you can use Play MockWS Standalone to simulate HTTP requests to external web services in your tests.

 ## Example